 As the year is coming to a close, I have been doing quite a bit of reflecting.
-The truth is the later part of the year has been rough.
+The truth is the latter part of the year has been rough.
 More circumstances beyond my control which require a lot of my time and energy to deal with things I would rather not have to deal with.

 The reality is life happens whether we are prepared to deal with it or not, but having positive habits in place can help us through those rough patches life sometimes brings.

 This post contains affiliate links, see disclosure policy here.

 There are certain habits that I have built in that have helped deal with unplanned circumstances and there are other habits that I really need to break and replace with more productive habits.

 I recently read the book “Getting to No: How to Break a Stubborn Habit,” by Erwin W. Lutzer.
 In the book, Lutzer makes the point that sinful habits cannot be broken without replacing them with righteous ones.
 It is not enough to just eliminate bad habits, but we need to replace it with positive habits.